What is an EPK?

 3. Organize your calendar

-Whetherman has his calendar all set up, and so should you!
+Christina Custode has her calendar all set up, and so should you!

 As an up-and-coming musician, hopefully you're filling your plate as much as possible with upcoming events and gigs.
 This isn't just important for you to stay organized or for fans to know where and when you're playing.
 It's also hugely important for promoters, as they want to see where you've been and what your plans are in the immediate future.
 With its nifty calendar, the Sonicbids EPK makes adding and editing venues a breeze, so be sure to take full advantage of it.